AnonymFlow

 The free VPN market is composed 95% of economic scams where you are the product instead of being the client.
 Hola, Hotspot Shield, Betternet, SuperVPN, and the majority of "free VPN" apps on Play Store/App Store resell your data, turn your device into involuntary proxy, or inject malware.
 The consequences are documented (CSIRO 2017, ProPublica 2024) and real.

 Three legitimate freemiums exist: ProtonVPN Free (best unlimited), Windscribe Free (10 GB/month acceptable), TunnelBear Free (2 GB trial).
 For regular use, a paid VPN at $2-3/month (Surfshark Black Friday at $2.49 or NordVPN at $3.39) offers an objectively thousand times superior service, with Big Four audit, audited no-log, and RAM-only infrastructure.
+If your priority is bypassing censorship in restricted countries, see our guide to the best VPN for China - free VPNs do not meet the reliability threshold required.

 Economic calculation is trivial: for the price of a coffee per month, you get Deloitte 2025 audit, top 3 speed, and 5000+ servers instead of a "free" reselling your profile $30/year to ad brokers.